benreeve1984/ronin/README.md

 # 🥷 Ronin

 A minimal, powerful CLI agent that brings LLM capabilities directly to your command line.
-Built with Claude's API, Ronin executes file operations, automates system tasks, and manages your workflows through natural language commands.
+Built with Claude's API, Ronin executes file operations, automates system tasks, manages your workflows through natural language commands, and now includes comprehensive Git integration.

 > **What Ronin Does**: Ronin is your intelligent CLI agent that directly executes tasks in your terminal.
-It specializes in file management, text processing, search operations, and system automation.
+It specializes in file management, text processing, search operations, Git version control, and system automation.
 Currently focused on text files with plans to expand to more formats, tools, and integrations.

+## 🎉 Recent Updates (v0.2.0)

+### Git Integration Complete!
+- All 7 Git tools implemented with AI-friendly formatting
+- Smart commit messages with context awareness
+- Branch management and history viewing
+- Safe revert operations with confirmation

+### Test Suite Added!
+- 40+ unit tests for core functionality
+- Integration tests for complex workflows
+- CI/CD pipeline with GitHub Actions
+- Test coverage reporting

+### Developer Experience
+- `CLAUDE.md` file for AI-assisted development
+- Improved error messages with recovery hints
+- Operation history tracking in `.ronin_history`
+- Better path validation and sandboxing

 ## ✨ Features